Best Portable Solar Charger of 2021

-The Big Blue 28W goes above and beyond the rest in terms of overall performance.
-This panel is the most consistent and efficient portable power source we've reviewed.
+The Big Blue 3 goes above and beyond the rest.
+It maintains its place at the top of the pack for another year, thanks to its impressive charging abilities and consistent performance across the board.
 Though there may be other options out there that charge faster or look flashier, nothing beats this model when it comes to overall performance.
 When your electronics need a boost, this panel will deliver a substantial charge in various conditions.
 In terms of features, we love the built-in ammeter and the zippered accessory pouch.
 We also appreciate this panel's simplicity and reasonable price tag.
-With two USB ports and a classic fold-out design, the BigBlue is an excellent all-arounder that will efficiently charge most small gadgets.
+With three USB ports and a classic fold-out design, the BigBlue is an excellent all-arounder that will efficiently charge most small gadgets.

 One downside to this panel is its weight.
-It's a bit heavy, weighing in at 23.5 ounces.
-As a result, it's better suited for frontcountry use, though it will excel wherever you bring it.
-Other than that, this panel receives high marks across the board.
+Weighing in at 23.5 ounces, it's a bit heavy.
+As a result, it's better suited for frontcountry use, though it will excel wherever you use it.
+Other than its weight, this panel receives high marks across the board.

 Best Bang for the Buck